-How To Install Long LED Strip Runs for Pools & More
+How to Install Long LED Strip Runs For Above-Ground Pool Lights

 Illuminating the inside of an above-ground pool can make nighttime swimming more enjoyable.
 But finding a way to evenly light the whole space from one source can be tricky.
-Use our guide below to create a solution for connecting and powering long runs of LED strip lights.
-It can be used for any project that requires multiple strip lights to be linked together and rely on one power supply.
+Our guide below creates a solution for connecting and powering long runs of LED strip lights.
+It can also be used for any project that requires multiple strip lights to be linked together and rely on one power supply.

-The following installation involves connecting 4 waterproof RGB LED strip lights, a great option for pool illumination.
-With several color-changing patterns and watertight construction, these strip lights create a fun atmosphere for kids and grown ups alike.
-Customize the brightness, color, and dynamic modes with an optional remote to tailor the lighting to any event.
+The following installation involves connecting 4 waterproof RGB LED strip lights.
+With several color-changing patterns and watertight construction, these strip lights create a fun atmosphere for kids and grown-ups alike.
+Customize the brightness, color, and dynamic modes with a controller to tailor the lighting to any event.

 (1) DiodeDrive® Series 240W Power Supply

 (1) RGB LC4 Controller and Remote (or substitute for an IP68 controller)